North Pacific right whale: The challenge of finding right whales

-More recently, scientists have increasingly been using a new technology to acoustically detect right whales.
-As described above, right whales make calls that can be distinguished from the calls of other species so that researchers have concluded they such detections constitute reliable records based solely on the acoustic recordings.
+More recently, scientists have increasingly been using a new technology to detect right whales acoustically.
+As described above, right whales make calls that can be distinguished from the calls of other species, so that researchers have concluded that such detections constitute reliable records based solely on the acoustic recordings.

-The technology is able to detect submerged animals, independent of water clarity.
+The technology can detect submerged animals regardless of water clarity.

-Acoustic searching for North Pacific right whales has been done with two types of listening devices.
-Directional and ranging sonobuoy are floating devices that are deployed from ships are monitored for short periods of time (hours) from ships.
-Alternate listening devices are permanently moored acoustic recorders that acoustically sample over long periods (months) until the acoustic is retrieved by a ship.
+Acoustic searches for North Pacific right whales have been conducted using two types of listening devices.
+Directional and ranging sonobuoy are floating devices that are deployed from ships and monitored for short periods of time (hours).
+Alternative listening devices are permanently moored acoustic recorders that sample over long periods (months) until the acoustic data is retrieved by a ship.

 Acoustic detection and visual searches are often used in conjunction.
-Right whales are detected acoustically then are located visually by shipboard observers.
+Right whales are detected acoustically and then are located visually by shipboard observers.
 In August 2004, NOAA listening devices in the southeastern Bering Sea detected right whale vocalizations.
 The researchers then deployed directional and ranging sonobuoys to locate the calling whales.
-This information allowed researchers to find visually the whales and photograph, biopsy dart (to collect genetic samples) and tag two whales.
+This information allowed researchers to locate the whales and photograph, biopsy, dart, and visually tag two of them.

 Researchers have also developed increasingly sophisticated and durable satellite tags that can be attached to whales, including right whales.
 These tags can collect information for months about the long-distance travels of whales, and have produced information on movements of right whales in the North Atlantic and Southern Hemisphere. satellite-monitored radio tags.
-These are non-lethal, and applied with a crossbow, can beam the whales' location, movements, dives and other information to researchers.
-However, the only occasion on which researchers have visually detected a right whale and been able to attach a satellite tag was on the 2006 NOAA research in the Bering Sea.
+These are non-lethal and, when applied with a crossbow, can beam the whales' location, movements, dives, and other information to researchers.
+However, the only time researchers have visually detected a right whale and attached a satellite tag was in 2006, during NOAA research in the Bering Sea.
 Only one of the deployed tags worked, and it failed after 40 days, just as the whale was expected to start its southern migration.
-During that period the whale moved throughout a large part of the shelf, including areas of the outer shelf where right whales have not been seen in decades.
+During that period, the whale moved across much of the shelf, including areas of the outer shelf where right whales have not been seen for decades.